Play go to slide one go to slide two go to slide three go to slide four

 Rehabilitation is a cornerstone of everything we do at Kennedy Krieger Institute.
 Founded in 1937 as the Children’s Rehabilitation Institute, Kennedy Krieger is an international resource with a strong tradition of providing comprehensive rehabilitation services for children and young adults with ...continue reading → disorders of the brain, spinal cord, and musculoskeletal system.
 Depending on a patient’s needs, we offer patient care in a variety of settings through our Rehabilitation Continuum of Care for children with both acute and chronic rehabilitation needs.
 Our philosophy emphasizes individualized care, using innovative approaches and evidence-based therapies.
 We strive to help each patient maximize their potential for recovery, with the goal of successful transition back to home, school, and community life.

-The Rehabilitation Continuum of Care (RCC) provides comprehensive interdisciplinary rehabilitation services to patients with a range of rehabilitation needs. continue reading → The Rehabilitation Continuum allows patients to be seen through all phases of treatment, including 24-hour inpatient programs; day treatment; home/community-based services; and outpatient specialty programs.
+The Pediatric Rehabilitation Continuum of Care provides comprehensive interdisciplinary rehabilitation services to children and adolescents with a range of rehabilitation needs. continue reading → Services are provided for patients with brain injuries, spinal cord injuries, cerebral palsy (primarily post orthopedic surgery), and other developmental disabilities.
+Patients can be seen through all phases of treatment, including 24-hour inpatient programs; day treatment; home/community-based services; and outpatient specialty programs.
 Experienced rehabilitation specialists evaluate each patient in order to tailor individualized assessment and treatment plans that best fit the needs of the patients and families.

 The Physician Referral Line at Kennedy Krieger is staffed by care managers and support personnel who link pediatricians, family practitioners, continue reading → pediatric specialists and other healthcare providers to the Institute’s many programs and services.
 We provide a direct contact for you when you have questions, concerns or specific problems accessing or navigating one of our services.
 To contact our Physician Referral Line, call 443-923-9403